JonathnEhab/TMDBMovie/README.md

 # 🎬 Movies App - With Unit Testing

 ## 📌 **Project Overview**
 The **Movies App** is a simple project that demonstrates how to implement **ViewModel with StateFlow** to manage and display a list of movies.
-The project follows the **MVVM (Model-View-ViewModel) architecture**, ensuring a clean separation of concerns.
+The project follows the **MVI (Model-View-Intent) architecture**, ensuring a clean separation of concerns.
 The application fetches movie data from a repository and processes it using a **ResultState** mechanism to handle success and error scenarios.

 Additionally, the project includes  *UNIT TEST* or **MoviesViewModel, Repository, Api Service, Dao, and UseCases**, ensuring that data flows correctly and behaves as expected.
 The tests use **Mockk, Turbine, and Kotlin Coroutines Test** to simulate API responses and verify state changes in ViewModel.